LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

    :emphasize-lines: 35, 40-41, 49, 52-53

 ..
 Note::
-   To run this example, you'll need to have the *matplotlib* and *scipy* Python modules installed.
+   To run this example, you'll need to have the :mod:`matplotlib` and *scipy* Python modules installed.

 This example contains all the ingredients described above.
 The parent class is initialized, then the :py:`condition` argument is parsed with